LeadHeadBOD/BODTitanium/README.md

 To install the mod you will need to:
  1. [Revert to v109](https://steamcommunity.com/sharedfiles/filedetails/?id=3558309779)
- 2. Create a backup of the original game just in case.
+ 2. Create a backup of the original game just in case
- 3. Extract all the files in the BoD v109 while preserving the folder structure.
+ 3. Extract all the files in BoD v109 while preserving the folder structure
- 4. Launch the game.
+ 4. Launch the game

 ## Credits: